-The Department of Cinema and Media Studies, desiring both to pay tribute to Miriam Hansen and expand her legacy, inaugurated this annual lecture series in her honor in the fall of 2015.
+The Department of Cinema and Media Studies, desiring both to pay tribute to Miriam Hansen and expand her legacy, inaugurated this annual lecture series in her honor in Autumn 2015.
 We aim to invite scholars who share Hansen’s sense of the need for history and theory to intertwine in the ongoing study of cinema and media.

 Miriam Hansen conceived of, founded, helmed, and guided the Cinema and Media Studies program at the University of Chicago.
 From 1990 until her passing in 2011, Hansen grew the program from an area of concentration within the English department to a doctoral degree granting Committee and finally to a Department within the Humanities Division.
 Beyond the university, Hansen was a leading figure in what has been referred to as the “historical turn” in cinema studies.
 Inspired by work in the critical tradition of the Frankfurt School, she conceived of cinema as a cultural phenomenon which fused technology, aesthetics, and the role of film viewer and audiences.
 Her books - Babel and Babylon: Spectatorship in American Silent Film and the posthumously published Cinema and Experience: Siegfried Kracauer, Walter Benjamin, and Theodor W. Adorno - created original and compelling frameworks not only for understanding but also for working with the new experiences cinema offered to the twentieth century.